 More lonely are the victims from the Mendi washed up on the shore or found by fishing boats.
 Littlehampton has Simon Linganiso, Jim Mbombiya and Smith Segule, and the parish churchyard at East Dean (near Eastbourne) has Willie Elijah Tshabana from Natal whose relatives paid for the inscription “God took him to bloom in his garden”.
 Three men who died in the second world war are in that cemetery too.
 Jabez Nquza is buried in Hastings.

-The story of the Commonwealth War Graves Commission, Courage Remembered by Gibson and Ward was published in London by HMSO in 1989 and David Ware’s study of commission founder Fabian Ware, Empires of the Dead was published by William Collins, London, in 2013.
+The story of the Commonwealth War Graves Commission, Courage Remembered by Gibson and Ward was published in London by HMSO in 1989 and David Crane’s study of commission founder Fabian Ware, Empires of the Dead was published by William Collins, London, in 2013.

 LEAVE ANY RESPONSE IN THE BOX AT THE FOOT OF THE PAGE.